axelvaldez/radical-companies/_posts/5-rcompanies/rstartups/2022-05-17-rbuddyneighbor.markdown

  <ul>
   <li><span class="_paradigm">rBuddyNeighbors</span> pay a membership fee to become <span class="_paradigm">rBuddyNeighbors</span>.com members.
 That&rsquo;s (mostly) it.
 This will be a very small fee and the top-line growth for <span class="_paradigm">rBuddyNeighbors</span>.com is based on that.
 Our financial success is based on volume with lots (and lots) of people signing up.</li>
   <li>We will also pay and collect for the goods, but there won&rsquo;t be any markup.</li>
   <li>Buddies may get rewards for their service.
 The trick is not to let these <span class="_quotespan">rewards</span> become the goal for members.
 The goal is for Neighbors to get to know other Neighbors.
-For example, they may get valuable reward for their community.</li>
+For example, they may get valuable rewards for their community.</li>
   <li><span class="_paradigm">rBuddyNeighbors</span> are our only paying customers.
 They and their neighborhoods must be the primary beneficiaries.
 I believe that our democracy will be the ultimate beneficiary.</li>
   <li><span class="_paradigm">rBuddyNeighbors</span>&rsquo;s purpose is to make it easy to have Neighbors meet each other in real life, being serviceable to one another, bonding over a good deed done, a good deed received.</li>
   <li><span class="_paradigm">rBuddyNeighbors</span> does not depend on goods outlets or any other revenue.
 Members are customers.
 Clear and simple.</li>